Contact information

 My research has employed qualitative methods to explore conceptual and empirical aspects of how Islamic concepts and practices could be used to adapt psychotherapeutic interventions for depression in the UK Muslim community.

-The conceptual half builds upon my previous graduate degrees in theology and psychology (CV enclosed), to map points of contact between five core Islamic practices (Qurʾānic scripture, daily prayer, fasting, mindfulness meditation and psalms), with psychological treatments for depression approved by the UK National Health Service (NHS), such as CBT, MBCT, Behavioural Activation, etc.
+The conceptual half builds upon my previous graduate degrees in theology and psychology, to map points of contact between five core Islamic practices (Qurʾānic scripture, daily prayer, fasting, mindfulness meditation and psalms), with psychological treatments for depression approved by the UK National Health Service (NHS), such as CBT, MBCT, Behavioural Activation, and others.

 The empirical half of the thesis draws upon my experience of community work as a Shaykh for over a decade, to explore lived experiences and feedback regarding the above points of contact.
 We have rich data from both sides of the therapeutic encounter: service users (adult Muslims in the UK who experienced depression); and service providers who have served Muslim patients with depression (psychiatrists, psychologists, GPs / physicians, palliative care doctors and others).
 The results of the qualitative analysis suggest that such personalised approaches to mental health care can improve accessibility and adherence to treatments, whilst also mitigating stigma.

 I hope the project makes a range of contributions.
 First, through combining conceptual and empirical research, the thesis provides an underpinning framework that can be applied to faith-based adaptations of a range of interventions offered in the UK NHS.
-This differs from other advances in the literature that seek to create new 'Islamic' psychotherapeutic interventions.
-Second, it can enable and empower any clinician, regardless of religious background, to provide personalised mental health treatment to Muslims in a way that harnesses Islamic concepts and practices (should the patient desire it).
-Third, the implementation time and cost would be modest, as the entire framework is about leveraging what is already in place and freely available in the UK NHS, rather than creating new (generally private) treatments, thereby making the proposed framework resource efficient.
+Second, it can enable and empower clinicians, regardless of religious background, to provide personalised mental health treatment to Muslims in a way that harnesses Islamic concepts and practices (should the patient desire it).
+Third, the implementation time and cost would be modest, as the entire framework is about leveraging what is already in place and freely available in the UK NHS, rather than creating new (generally private) treatments, thereby making the proposed framework resource efficient and financially accessible to everyone.